Skip to article frontmatterSkip to article content

 This chapter introduces:

-The emphasis is intuition-first and applications-oriented.
+The emphasis remains intuition-first and applications-oriented.

 Learning Objectives